agsb/jelly/README.md

 ### data tape

-a 8-bit d-latch (U3) for tape read, with enable and 3-state, as 74hc574, d0-d7
+a 8-bit d-latch (U2) for tape read, with enable and 3-state, as 74hc574, d0-d7

-a 8-bit d-latch (U4) for tape write, with enable and 3-state, as 74hc574, d0-d7
+a 8-bit d-latch (U3) for tape write, with enable and 3-state, as 74hc574, d0-d7

-a 8-bit full-adder circuit with clear/increase/decrease a 8-bit value
+a 8-bit full-adder circuit with clear/increase/decrease

 a zero comparator circuit for adder result